oljarast/microservices-lab/README.md

     [INFO] [AUDIT   ] CWWKF0011I: The server gojava-room is ready to run a smarter planet.
     ```

-4. Test quickly that the room is healthy by going to http://localhost:9080/health.
+4. Test that the room is healthy by going to http://localhost:9080/health.
     You should see that your room is available.

 5. Go to: http://localhost:9080
     You should see a simple interface for your room.

-6. Test your room.
-Next to the field `TheGeneratedIdOfThisRoom` click the `Connect` button.
+6. Next to the field `TheGeneratedIdOfThisRoom` click the `Connect` button.
     You should see the json file returned in the activity box:
     ```
     Connection established.
     ```
+    This means your room is working.

 7. Click `roomHello`.
 You can see the reply in JSON format with the room information.

 8. Stop the sever.
 In the terminal where you ran `mvn liberty:run-server`, do `ctrl+c` to stop the process

->Show output
+    Once the server has stopped it will print out the following:
+    ```bash
+    [INFO] [AUDIT   ] CWWKE0036I: The server gojava-room stopped after 14.65 seconds.
+    ```

 #### Updating your room

-Edit the message that is returned when you run the roomHello command
+Edit the message that is returned when you run the `roomHello` command.

 In your favourite editor, open the local directory for the `sample-room-java` that you cloned.

-Go to the `/src/main/java/org/gameontext/sample` directory and open the `RoomDescription.java` file.
-Lines 40-42 have the code that contain the name, fullName and description strings that you just saw in your room page when you clicked roomHello.
+Open the `src/main/java/org/gameontext/sample/RoomDescription.java` file.
+Lines 40-42 have the code that contain the `name`, `fullName` and `description` strings that you just saw in your room page when you clicked roomHello.

 Make some changes to the strings here, maybe rename the room to include your name and add a different description.
 Save the changes and go back to your terminal, run: